AIC-LLC/robinhood_casestudy/README.md

 ### How does this company use technology to their advantage?
 Why are they considered a FinTech company?

+Robinhood takes advantage of the rapid developement in mobile phone processing and internet to deliver live market data and trade excecution on mobile phones.
+They also rely on the design and ease of use of their application to attract younger traders and investors.
+Robinhood also utilizes secondary order excecution processed by prime brokers to allow for commition free trading.
+This requires perfecting back-end and using complex agorithms to route trades.

+Robinhood is a prime examples of a FinTech company as they merge graphics design, mobile internet technology, advanced server-side technology with a traditional brokerage order execution.

 ### Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?

-RobinHood trading platform via an easy-to-use mobile app, in contrast to the PC focus of most of the more established players

-easy tarding access and targetting Millennials for new investors.
+RobinHood trading platform via an easy-to-use mobile app, in contrast to the PC focus of most of the more established players, easy tarding access and targetting Millennials for new investors.

 ### What is the prognosis for this company?
 Where do they expect to be in the future?